Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 **Shadow Snare**:

 As a bonus action, you can fire a shadowy tether at a creature within 60 ft.
 The target must make a Dexterity Saving throw.
-On a failed save, the target is restrained by shadowy tendrils till the end of its next turn.
+On a failed save, the target's speed becomes 0 untill the start of your next turn.

+You may use this ability an amount of times equal to your proficiency modifier, regaining all uses upon finishing a long rest.

 **Shade Step**:

-You step into the shadows, getting out of sight from enemies.
-You gain the same benefits as using the Hide action

-You may use these abilities an amount of times equal to your proficiency modifier, regaining all uses upon finishing a long rest.
+You can take the Hide action as a bonus action.

 ### Modifiers
 _3rd-level Nightstalker - Shadow Shot Variant feature_

-You may add a single modifier to both **Shadow Snare** and **Shade Step**

-Shadow Snare Modifiers:

-1. Blood Bound: Tethered enemies share damage, up to a max of 20.
-Damage dealt to one also deals damage to the other
-2. Black Hole: Tethered enemies explode when killed dealing 20 or their max hp (whichever is lower) necrotic damage to all creatures within a 5 ft radius

-Shade Step Modifiers:

-1. Vanish in Smoke: Activating Shade Step also gives its benefits to allies within 5 ft of you
-2. Hunter's Agility: While Shade Step is active, gain 20 ft of extra movement speed.
+You get access to one of the following

+1. **Blood Bound**: When you hit a creature affected by Shadow Snare, you can deal extra necrotic damage equal to your Wisdom modifier to another creature within 10 ft.
+2. **Black Hole**: When a creature affected by Shadow Snare drops to 0 hit points, creatures within 5 ft take necrotic damage equal to your Wisdom modifier
+3. **Vanish in Smoke**: When you take the Hide action, one ally within 5 ft can also attempt to Hide.
+4. **Hunter's Agility**: When you take the Hide action, your movement speed increases by 10 feet until the start of your next turn.

 {% end %}